engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/README.md

 # Tests

 Throughout our industry we consensually lament the lack of documentation across the board.
 Testing, contrarily, has become a somewhat divisive topic.
-If not done adequately for our use case we might be better off doing significantly less of it.
+If not done adequately for our use case we are better off doing significantly less of it.
 Zealously over-testing potentially ends up being as expensive as imprudently disregarding testing altogether.

 This chapter covers what we have found to be generally most useful.
-From all the chapters in this book, this is the one we shy away from directly applying to our situations.
-Successful and sensible testing has to be modeled to our teams needs and evolve over time.
+From all the chapters in this book, we discourage directly applying this chapter to our situation.
+Successful and sensible testing is modeled to our teams needs and evolve over time.
 We revisit our testing strategy periodically, especially after significant events or post mortems.

 ## Test Driven Development